 She nodded silently.

 “You asked about him.
 Well, here’s what he does.
-This is why we’re so worried about him.
+This is why we’re so worried.
 Look closer at those wounds.”

-She turned back.
-At his suggestion, she looked more closely at the sword cuts on the men.
-They’d apparently died in the early hours of night, right before sunrise.
+She turned back, looking more closely at the sword wounds.
+The men had apparently died in the early hours of night, right before sunrise.
 And, in the growing light, she could see something beneath the folds of clothing that she’d missed before.

 The skin directly around the wounds had been completely drained of color.
 Like the skin of a Lifeless.
 And, more than that, the wounds themselves had a dark black twinge to them.
 Like they had been infected with some terrible disease.